orditeck/2ndbrain/Home Assistant - How I use it and for what.md

 We used Home Assistant mainly through the Hub (picture at the top of the page) but also on our phones and smart watches.

 #### Main Hub
-The Main Hub (the picture at the top of the page) is a small
+The Main Hub (the picture at the top of the page) is a small ThinkCentre M700 running Windows 11 with a Core i3-6100T, 8GB RAM, 256GB SSD.
+The monitor is the ASUS VT229H 21.5" and is multipoint touch.
+The PC cost us $275 and the monitor $200.
+We really liked that setup.
+It's placed near the main entrance so we use it to control the smart home, but also to check the weather, check the kids' school calendar, etc.

 ## The integrations / smart devices / services